jadpole/jadpole.github.io/_drafts/2015-07-29-simple-rust.md

 ## Lifetimes as a language

-When I wrote [ArcadeRS 1.4](/arcaders/arcaders-1-4), I defined the `Phi` type (responsible for caching, and abstracting away common operations), as such:
+As I was writing [ArcadeRS](/arcaders/arcaders-1-4), I defined the `Phi` type (responsible for caching, and simplifying common operations), as such:

 ```rust
 pub struct Phi<'p, 'r> {